kuribu99/docker-nginx-template/README.md

 # docker-nginx-template

-This repository contains a template to automate tge  creation of reverse proxies on NGINX using handlebars templating engine.
+This repository contains a template to automate the creation of reverse proxies on NGINX using handlebars templating engine.

 ## How it Works